Profile picture for user ElisaSobo

 Guest on FOX 2 KTVU, July 25, 2021.

-Opinion: "US Black and Latino Communities Often Have Low Vaccination Rates – But Blaming Vaccine Hesitancy Misses the Mark," Elisa Sobo (with Diana Schow and Stephanie McClure), The Conversation,
+Opinion: "US Black and Latino Communities Often Have Low Vaccination Rates – But Blaming Vaccine Hesitancy Misses the Mark," Elisa Sobo (with Diana Schow and Stephanie McClure), The Conversation.

-Opinion: "What Does the American Dream Have to do With the COVID-19 Vaccine?," Elisa Sobo, Sapiens, February 25, 2021.
+Opinion: "What Does the American Dream Have to do With the COVID-19 Vaccine?," Elisa Sobo, Crisis, Sapiens, February 25, 2021.

 Research discussed by Martha Lincoln, in "The Missing Link of Biden’s COVID Strategy: Social Scientists," The Hill, November 23, 2020.

-Opinion: "Routine, Back-to-School Vaccinations Double in Value During a Pandemic," Elisa Sobo, Times of San Diego, August 12, 2020.
+Opinion: "Routine, Back-to-School Vaccinations Double in Value During a Pandemic," Elisa Sobo, Opinion, Times of San Diego, August 12, 2020.

 Guest on Sapiens: A Podcast for Everything Human, November 5, 2019.